- Centipedes and Millipedes

 - Stored Product Pests

-1) Sanitation – like all animals, roaches need food and water, so by reducing access to these conditions, the populations will become stressed and die.
+Control: 1) Sanitation – Like all animals, roaches need food and water, so by reducing access to these conditions, the populations will become stressed and perish.

-2) Harborage alteration – Outdoor clutter such as leaf litter and wood piles are an excellent harborage for roaches and often provides high areas of humidity (moisture).
+2) Harborage alteration – Outdoor clutter, such as leaf litter and wood piles, are excellent harborage for roaches and often provide high areas of humidity and moisture.

-3) Perimeter Treatment – Professional perimeter treatment around the home is effective in reducing American Cockroach populations.
+3) Perimeter Treatment – A professional perimeter treatment around the home is effective in reducing American cockroach populations.

 A professional treatment is the best way to control cockroaches in a given area.
-Cook’s Pest Control offers professional treatment for the control of cockroaches.
-Our technicians are thoroughly trained to address your cockroach problems.
+Cook’s Pest Control offers professional treatments for the control of cockroaches and our pest management professionals are thoroughly trained to address all your cockroach problems.

 - Poor housekeeping is just one of many reasons for a cockroach infestation.

 - They breed quickly, so they’re hard to get rid of without professional help.